chalco777/wastewaters_project/downsampling_resistome_variation/scripts/rgi-resistance_proport_plot_contig.md

 ## What is this notebook about?

-In this notebook I analyze RGI summary and read count files at multiple downsampling depths for *Acinetobacter baumannii* (and I did it with other pathogens too), clean and unify them, compute per-identifier resistant gene counts, merge with total reads to derive percent resistant reads, filter out low-quality combinations, and map barcodes to hospital labels.
+In this notebook I estimate, across multiple downsampling (DS) depths, the **fraction of reads that map to AMR-labeled regions, specifically carbapenem-resistance gene (CRE) regions, and are themselves classified as carrying these ARGs**.
+Focusing on *Acinetobacter baumannii* (and extended to other pathogens), I:

+* clean and unify the input summaries,
+* compute per-AMR-region counts of reads classified as AMR,
+* merge those with the total reads mapped to AMR regions to derive the percent of truly AMR reads, *filter low-quality combinations, and
+* map barcodes to their original hospital labels.

-I apply a bootstrap routine to estimate medians and 95% confidence intervals of resistant proportions by downsampling level and identifier, aggregate counts for some relevant genes such as OXA-441 and also for all resistance genes, and produce summary tables of resistant fraction.
-I visualize these results with line plots showing median trends over downsampling (GB), overlay bootstrap confidence ribbons and jittered replicate points, and distinguish hospitals using custom colors and shapes in separate plots for the single gene and the combined resistance profile.
+I then performed a bootstrap routine to obtain medians and 95% confidence intervals of the resistant proportion by downsampling level and identifier, aggregate results for relevant genes (e.g., OXA-441) as well as all the antibiotic resistance genes, and produce tables and figures of the resistant fraction.
+Plots show median trends vs. downsampling (GB), with bootstrap ribbons, jittered replicates, and hospital-specific colors/shapes—both for single genes and the combined AMR profile.

 ## Understanding the notebook
-Input: RGI summary and read count files for *Acinetobacter baumannii* at various downsampling levels, stored in rgi_concatenate and rgi_count_all_reads directories, respectively.
+Input.
+* RGI summaries run on **ONT reads** (not contigs), which label per-read ORFs/regions with AMR calls.
+* Read-count files with the **number of reads that map to those AMR-labeled regions** (same identifiers), provided at several downsampling levels for A. baumannii and other pathogens.
+Files reside under rgi_concatenate (summaries) and rgi_count_all_reads (counts).

+Output.
-Output: See `plots` directory for the generated plots.
+* See the `plots/` directory for generated figures and the summary tables of resistant fractions.

+### Terminology (for clarity).
+* AMR-mapped reads: reads that align to regions labeled as AMR by RGI.
+* Truly AMR reads: among AMR-mapped reads, those that RGI classifies as AMR by themselves.
+* Identifier: the per-region label (derived from the ONT read and ORF) used to join summaries and counts.

 ## Credits
 The plot `downsampling_resistome_variation/plots/proportion_resistant_baumannii.png` and part of this script was generated together with [Diego Taquiri](https://github.com/diego-taquiri).

+## Load libraries

 ```{r load libraries}
 library(tidyverse)